 For those with some prior experience

 - You have some previous experience in the outdoors, whether that’s hiking, skiing or climbing, and are keen to build on that

-- You will either be starting to venture into more technical terrain or slightly more 'aggressive' environments
+- You will either be starting to venture into more technical terrain or slightly more challenging environments

 - Moderate fitness